nikhilshagri/nikhilshagri.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
 I'm a third year Computer Science PhD student at the [University of Michigan, Ann Arbor](https://cse.engin.umich.edu/), advised by [Prof. Mahdi Cheraghchi](https://mahdi.ch/).
 I am mostly interested in topics in theoretical computer science.
-Specifically, I'm interested in computational complexity, coding theory, and the analysis of Boolean functions.
+Specifically, I'm interested in Computational Complexity, Coding Theory, and the analysis of Boolean Functions.

 Previously, I completed a masters at [IIT Kanpur](https://www.cse.iitk.ac.in/), where I was advised by [Prof. Rajat Mittal](https://www.cse.iitk.ac.in/users/rmittal/), and I completed my undergrad at the [LNM Institute of Information Technology](https://www.lnmiit.ac.in/).